-- The claim must be genuinely, that is, honestly held — whether it was well founded in fact or law or not.
+- The claim must be genuinely and honestly held — whether it was well founded in fact or law or not.

 - The belief must be one of a legal entitlement to the property and not simply a moral entitlement.

-- The claim of right is not confined to the specific property or banknotes which were once held by the claimant, but can also extend to cases where what is taken is their equivalent in value, although that may be qualified when, for example, the property is taken ostensibly under a claim of right to hold them by way of safekeeping, or as security for a loan, yet the actual intention was to sell them.
+- The claim of right is not confined to the specific property or banknotes which were once held by the claimant.
+This can also extend to cases where what is taken is their equivalent in value.
+That may be qualified when the property is taken ostensibly under a claim of right to hold them by way of safekeeping or as security for a loan, yet the actual intention was to sell them.

-- The claim of right must, however, extend to the entirety of the property or money taken.
+- The claim of right must extend to the entirety of the property or money taken.
 Such a claim does not provide any answer where the property or money taken intentionally goes beyond that to which the bona fide claim attaches.

-- In the case of an offender charged as an accessory, what is relevant is the existence of a bona fide claim in the principal offender or offenders.
-There can be no accessorial liability unless there has in fact been a foundational knowing of the essential facts which made what was done a crime, and unless the person who is charged as an accessory intentionally aided, abetted, counselled or procured those acts.
+- In the case of an Accused is charged as an accessory, what is relevant is the existence of a bona fide claim in the principal offender or offenders.
+There can be no accessorial liability unless there has in fact been a foundational knowing of the essential facts which made what was done a crime.
+And, unless the person who is charged as an accessory intentionally aided, abetted, counselled or procured those acts.